s-wel/qualiexplore/README.md

 Standalone Frontend Angular application of QualiExplore Component in the [i4Q](www.i4q-project.eu)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version <-to be updated->.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.15.

 ## Important Notes